cyberphone/json-canonicalization/dotnet/es6numberserialization/README.md

 ## ES6 Compatible JSON Number Serialization for .NET

-This project contains a port from Mozilla's "Rhino" java/js project.
+This project contains a port from Mozilla's JavaScript engine in Java ("Rhino").

 It has been verified using a test file with 100 millions random and selected values: https://onedrive.live.com/embed?cid=9341770E0D0D5468&resid=9341770E0D0D5468%21222&authkey=ADOClRsuPv3_pTk